Support the Institute for the Study of Societal Issues to foster interdisciplinary research on the topics that shape our

 The Institute for the Study of Societal Issues (ISSI) is an interdisciplinary research center formed in 2009 by merging the Survey Research Center and the Institute for the Study of Social Change.
 ISSI's research mandate is to focus on the wide array of issues that permeate public debate, politics, and policy throughout contemporary American society.
 Although much of the Institute's scholarship is focused on American society, international events and issues that impact American social life are also studied.
-The Institute is made up of multiple Centers that initiate multidisciplinary research projects on a range of topics related to social change, youth violence prevention, right-wing movements, indigenous and Native American issues, ethnography, social medicine, and Latino policy.
+The Institute is made up of multiple Centers that initiate multidisciplinary research projects on a range of topics related to social change, right-wing movements, indigenous and Native American issues, ethnography, social medicine, and Latino policy.
 In addition to developing new research initiatives, the Centers provide training in new and innovative social science methodological tools, produce research monographs, sponsor colloquia and conferences, and collect and archive national, state and local data sets for public use.